Music for the Universe

 Miyo Aoki is a dedicated recorder player and teacher, performing music ranging from medieval to modern and teaching students of all ages and levels.
 She has performed in the US, Germany, and Poland, with groups including Farallon Recorder Quartet, The Eurasia Consort, and Gamut Bach Ensemble, and at the Bloomington Early Music Festival and Whidbey Island Music Festival.
 She has premiered works by contemporary composers Natalie Williams, Agnes Dorwarth and Adam Haws, and recently she was delighted to play as part of the Seattle Symphony and Oregon Symphony orchestras in the score to Harry Potter and the Prisoner of Azkaban.
 In addition to her teaching work for Early Music Seattle’s outreach programs, she teaches regularly at workshops such as the Port Townsend Early Music Workshop, SFEMS Recorder Workshop, and Hidden Valley Early Music Workshop.
 Miyo holds a KAZ Diplom (Artist Diploma) from the Hochschule für Künste in Bremen, Germany, where she studied with Professor Han Tol, and degrees in both early music performance and mathematics from Indiana University, where she studied with Professor Eva Legêne.

 • Registration & Coffee: 9:00 a.m.

 • Refreshments & Lunch will be provided

-Small-group, ability-level sessions (intermediate and advanced) will be taught by both clinicians; and they will switch groups so that everyone will have the opportunity to benefit from both of them.
+Small-group, ability-level sessions will be taught by both clinicians; and they will switch groups so that everyone will have the opportunity to benefit from both of them.
 There will also be a full group (tutti) orchestra session.